lyteword/chspurgeon-tod/volume-6/psalm-122.md

 **Whole Psalm.** Observe,

-1\.The joy with which they were to go up to Jerusalem: Ps 122:1-2.
+1\.
+The joy with which they were to go up to Jerusalem: Ps 122:1-2.

-2\.The great esteem they were to have of Jerusalem: Ps 122:3-5.
+2\.
+The great esteem they were to have of Jerusalem: Ps 122:3-5.

-3\.The great concern they were to have for Jerusalem, and the prayers they were to put up for its welfare. *M. Henry.*
+3\.
+The great concern they were to have for Jerusalem, and the prayers they were to put up for its welfare. *M. Henry.*

 **Verse 1.**

-1\.David was glad to go to the house of the Lord.
+1\.
+David was glad to go to the house of the Lord.
 It was the house of the Lord therefore he desired to go.
 He preferred it to his own house.

-2\.He was glad when others said to him, "Let us go."
+2\.
+He was glad when others said to him, "Let us go."
 The distance may be great, the weather may be rough, still, "Let us go."

-3\.He was glad to say it to others, "Let us go, "and to persuade others to accompany him. *G. R.*
+3\.
+He was glad to say it to others, "Let us go, "and to persuade others to accompany him. *G. R.*

 **Verse 1.**

-1\.Joy in prospect of religious worship.
+1\.
+Joy in prospect of religious worship.

 a) Because of the instruction we receive.